While hiding from abusive ex, she falls behind on loan payments

 Dear To Her Credit,

-not only transportation, but a place to keep your belongings.
+I can see why you want to keep your car.
+Your car gives you not only transportation, but a place to keep your belongings.
 It's one point of stability in what must be an incredibly difficult situation.

 You have three options at this point: